sleepymalc/VSCode-LaTeX-Inkscape/README.md

 > Now the Inkscape Shortcut Manager is fully functional, see [here](#inkscape-shortcut-manager).

 ### Quiver - For commutative diagram (01.24.22)

 I have been working on Category Theory for a while, and I find out that [quiver](https://q.uiver.app/) is quite appealing, hence I integrate it into my workflow.
-You can also pull it to your local environment and configure the Vscode Task and combined it with a hotkey to use it **locally**.
+You can also pull it to your local environment and configure the VS Code Task and combined it with a hotkey to use it **locally**.
 Specifically, I add the following code into my [`keybindings.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/keybindings.json):

 ```json
 {